Raid on Deerfield: Raid

 The raiders also suffered losses, although reports vary.
-New France's Governor-General Philippe de Rigaud Vaudreuil reported the expedition lost only 11 men, and 22 were wounded, including Hertel de Rouville and one of his brothers.
+New France's governor-general, Philippe de Rigaud Vaudreuil, reported the expedition lost only 11 men, and 22 were wounded, including Hertel de Rouville and one of his brothers.
 John Williams heard from French soldiers during his captivity that more than 40 French and Indian soldiers were lost; Haefeli and Sweeney believe the lower French figures are more credible, especially when compared to casualties incurred in other raids.
-A majority of the captives taken were women and children, as the French and Indian captors considered them more likely than adult males to successfully assimilate into native communities and a new life in French Canada.
+A majority of the captives taken were women and children, as the French and Indian captors considered them more likely than adult men to successfully assimilate into native communities and a new life in French Canada.